If you’re struggling with histamine intolerance, you know how complex meal planning can be. Right?

 Selecting low-histamine foods is akin to steering your culinary voyage away from stormy seas.

-Histamine intolerance sufferers must carefully evaluate the histamine levels of ingredients when cooking.
-This leads many to wonder: are peas allies or adversaries when it comes to histamine intolerance?
+So, you might wonder whether peas are allies or adversaries when it comes to histamine intolerance?
 In other words, are peas high in histamine?

 Are There Histamines in Peas?